 After college, I came home to Colorado and worked for a family-owned bicycle tour company for a year.
 In 2005, I joined the Peace Corps, where I served for 2 years in the Dominican Republic as a Community Economic Development volunteer.
 My work in the DR with an organic coffee cooperative inspired me to research alternative supply chain models that benefit small-holder farmers in the developing world.
-When I came home from Peace Corps, I applied for the GSSE MBA, and was accepted into the 2nd cohort of students.
+When I came home from Peace Corps, I applied for the Global Social and Sustainable Enterprise MBA (now called the Impact MBA), and was accepted into the 2nd cohort of students.
 During GSSE, I co-founded Organic Oasis, an aquaponics business whose family-sized units increase nutrition and income to bottom of the pyramid families in Lima, Peru via efficient vegetable and fish production.
-I graduated and quickly began working as Research Associate for CASE for nearly 2 years.
+I graduated and quickly began working as Research Associate for the Center for the Advancement of Sustainable Enterprise for nearly 2 years.
 Then I moved into the Managing Director position where I was in charge of all marketing and communications, as well as new educational programs.
-In 2014, I began working directly for the Global Social and Sustainable Enterprise MBA, and in 2018, I became the Director.
+In 2014, I began working directly for the GSSE MBA, and in 2018, I became the Director.
 In my current role, I am in charge of the growing portfolio of impact-oriented programming, strategy, new program development, and external relations.